TRANSPARENCY IN THE SUPPLY CHAIN AND MODERN SLAVERY STATEMENTS

-This outlines requirements which all our business associates must uphold in relation to their own employees and throughout their own supply chain.
+This outlines requirements which all our business associates must uphold in relation to their own employees, contracted labour and throughout their own supply chain.
 The code includes, amongst other standards, the following requirements: that employment is freely chosen, child labour is not used, freedom of association is respected and no harsh or inhumane treatment occurs.

-The full Code of Conduct is available here: Burberry Ethical Trading Code of Conduct
+The full Ethical Trading Code of Conduct is available here: Burberry Ethical Trading Code of Conduct.

 MIGRANT WORKER POLICY

-This is specifically intended to protect workers who may be vulnerable to exploitation in the course of international migration.
+This is specifically intended to protect workers who may be vulnerable to exploitation during international and national migration.
 The policy contains requirements including, but not limited to, the prohibition of withholding passports and similar documents and the levying of recruitment fees.
-During FY 2020/21 we updated and recommunicated this policy to suppliers to provide more detailed guidance on implementation of the policy and meeting the standards defined within it.
+During FY 2020/21, we updated this policy based on learnings from partnering with Issara Institute, an NGO specialised on recruitment journeys for migrant workers in supply chains.
+We then recommunicated this policy to business associates to provide more detailed guidance on implementation of the policy and meeting the standards within it.